Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Butler Performance Insights

-- Butler has committed 1.6 fewer turnovers per game than its opponents, averaging 10.4 (63rd in college basketball action) while forcing 12 (186th in college basketball).
+- Butler has come up on top in the turnover battle by 1.6 turnovers per game, committing 10.4 (63rd in college basketball play) while forcing 12 (187th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.